 Qualifications and professional registration Practitioners must only work under this PGD where they are competent to do so.
-Practitioners working to this PGD must also be one of the following registered professionals who can legally supply and administer under a PGD (see Patient Group Directions: who can administer them): • nurses and midwives currently registered with the Nursing and Midwifery Council (NMC) • pharmacists currently registered with the General Pharmaceutical Council (GPhC) • chiropodists/podiatrists, dieticians, occupational therapists, orthoptists, orthotists/prosthetists, paramedics, physiotherapists, radiographers and speech and language therapists currently registered with the Health and Care Professions Council (HCPC) • dental hygienists and dental therapists registered with the General Dental Council • optometrists registered with the General Optical Council.
-Practitioners must also fulfil all the Additional requirements.
-Additional requirements Additionally, practitioners: must be authorised by name as an approved practitioner under the current terms of this PGD before working to it (by completion of Section 7) must have undertaken appropriate training for working under PGDs for supply/administration of medicines as required by the community pharmacy seasonal influenza vaccination advanced service specification, the declaration of competence for vaccination services and in line with the National Minimum Standards and Core Curriculum for Immunisation Training.
-For further information on immunisation training during the COVID-19 pandemic see Guidance on immunisation training during the COVID-19 pandemic. must be competent in the use of PGDs (see NICE competency framework for health professionals using PGDs) must be familiar with the vaccine products and alert to changes in their Summary of Product Characteristics (SPC), Immunisation Against Infectious Disease ('The Green Book'), and the national immunisation programme must be competent to undertake immunisation and to discuss issues related to seasonal influenza immunisation must be competent in the handling and storage of vaccines, and management of the 'cold chain' as outlined in the CPPE declaration of competence for vaccination services must be competent in the recognition and management of anaphylaxis must have access to the PGD and associated online resources.
-The practitioner must be authorised by name, under the current NHS England and NHS Improvement authorised version of this PGD before working under its authority.
-Continued training requirements Practitioners should ensure they are up to date with relevant issues and clinical skills relating to immunisation and management of anaphylaxis, with evidence of appropriate Continuing Professional Development (CPD).
-Continued over page Dovolopinoni (or b).
+Practitioners working to this PGD must also be one of the following registered professionals who can legally supply and administer under a PGD (see Patient Group Directions: who can administer them): • nurses and midwives currently registered with the Nursing and Midwifery Council (NMC) • pharmacists currently registered with the General Pharmaceutical Council (GPhC) • chiropodists/podiatrists, dieticians, occupational therapists, orthoptists, orthotists/prosthetists, paramedics, physiotherapists, radiographers and speech and language therapists currently registered with the Health and Care Professions Council (HCPC) • dental hygienists and dental therapists registered with the General Dental Council • optometrists registered with the General Optical Council Practitioners must also fulfil all the Additional requirements.
+Additional requirements · · Continued training requirements The practitioner must be authorised by name, under the current NHSE authorised version of this PGD before working under its authority.
+Practitioners should ensure they are up to date with relevant issues and clinical skills relating to immunisation and management of anaphylaxis, with evidence of appropriate Continuing Professional Development (CPD).
+Practitioners should be constantly alert to any subsequent recommendations from UKHSA and/or NHSE, and other sources of medicines information.
+Note: The most current national recommendations should be followed.
+However, if updated recommendations mean that to vaccinate the individual would be outside the scope of this PGD, the individual should be referred to their GP for vaccination.